ralfspoeth/json/README.md

 ---

-## What's new in 1.2
+## What's new in 1.3

-Breaking changes from 1.1.x:

-- `Element` is now `JsonValue` (in line with most other JSON libraries).
-- `JsonNumber` carries a `BigDecimal` instead of a `double`.
-- `JsonBoolean` and `JsonNull` are records, not enums or singletons.
-- New `Greyson` facade for read/write.
-- `JsonReader` and `JsonWriter` now also accept `Builder` instances.
-- New package `io.github.ralfspoeth.json.data` collects the data carriers.
+Version 1.3 incorporates changes with the help of Claude.

-- Record-to-JSON reflection has been removed.
-Build records by hand — that's the point.
+- `README.md` has been rewritten
-- Nullness is annotated with [JSpecify](https://jspecify.dev).
+- `Lexer` and therefore the `JsonReader` have gained some speed-up

 ---